kohshi54/CPPMODULE/README.md

 # CPPMODULE

 ## CPP00 ~ Namespaces, classes, member functions, stdio streams, initialization lists, static, const ~
+* What is namespaces?
+  Namespace is a scope for identifiers.
+Type, function name, variables name collision from diffrent libraries or files can be avoided.

 ## CPP01 ~ Memory allocation, pointers to members, references, switch statement ~